Waypoint-Explorer/device/README.md

 Repo for the smart waypoint devices

 ## License
 ```
-Copyright (C) Waypoint Explorer Organization - All Rights Reserved.
+Copyright (C) 2022-2023 Waypoint Explorer Organization - All Rights Reserved.

-THE CONTENTS OF THIS PROJECT ARE PROPRIETARY AND CONFIDENTIAL.
+THE CONTENTS OF THIS REPOSITORY ARE PROPRIETARY.
-UNAUTHORIZED COPYING, TRANSFERRING OR REPRODUCTION OF THE CONTENTS OF THIS PROJECT, VIA ANY MEDIUM IS STRICTLY PROHIBITED.
+UNAUTHORIZED COPYING, TRANSFERRING OR REPRODUCTION OF THE CONTENTS OF THIS REPOSITORY IN WHOLE OR PART,
+VIA ANY MEANS WITHOUT EXPRESS PRIOR AGREEMENT IS STRICTLY PROHIBITED UNLESS SPECIFICALLY NOTED ON THIS FILE.

 The receipt or possession of the source code and/or any parts thereof does not convey or imply any right to use them
 for any purpose other than the purpose for which they were provided to you.